kouekamluc/kouekamluc/README.md

 - 👋 Hi, I’m @kouekamluc
-- 👀 I’m interested in python programming and web development framework
+- 👀 I’m interested in python programming and web development frameworks
 - 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on web development project
 - 📫 How to reach me +237681501073